eliasnieminen/vgs-data-annotation/README.md

 ### Video, Audio and Image Writing

 For video writing, `ffmpeg` is used. `src/utilities/clipper.py` contains a class for clipping video files (`Clipper`).
 The `Clipper.write_clip` function shows how to use the Python subprocess interface to write a clip with `ffpmpeg`.
+There is also an API for video writing provided by OpenCV, but it was not used here due to speed issues.
+When clipping the videos, some artifacts will be seen in the beginning of the clips, this is due to the video codec.

 For image writing, `opencv`'s `cv2.imwrite` function is used.
 See example in `src/utilities/construction_utilities.py -> save_frame`. _Keep in mind, that OpenCV uses BRG color model, so there might be some confusion when dealing with color images._